 43. Offer guests three entrees to choose from.

-Instead of four or five.
+A simple way to save money on wedding food is by offering less entree choices.
+For instance, offer two or three instead of four or five entrees.
 Typically it’s beef, chicken, and a vegetarian option.
-You can get place cards to take the guess work out of it from Tiffzippy.
+You can get place cards to take the guesswork out of it from Tiffzippy.

 44. Skip the dessert table.